How do I edit/delete an entry after I’ve released it?

 I just released my time, but the entries say “Release Pending” instead of “Released.”
 What did I do wrong?

 "Release Pending" is a temporary state that means your data is on its way from Laurel to your firm’s PMS.
 Entries usually move to “Released” within a few minutes.
-They should not be in "Release Pending" for more than one hour.
+If they remain in "Release Pending" for more than one hour, please contact Laurel Support.

 There are two common reasons this happens:

-I’m only seeing my emails and calendar events show up in Laurel.
-Where is all the rest of my Work Activity?
+I’m only seeing three-minute emails and Outlook calendar events show up in Laurel.
+Where is all the rest of my work activity?

-This indicates that you're not logged into the Laurel desktop assistant and are only getting limited activity capture from the Laurel cloud assistants.
+This indicates that you're not logged into the Laurel Desktop Assistant and are only getting limited activity capture through the Laurel Cloud Assistants.